nvim-treesitter/nvim-treesitter/README.md

 # fittencode.nvim

-Fitten Code AI Programming Assistant for Neovim, helps you to use AI for automatic completion in vim, with support for functions like login, logout, shortcut key completion.
+Fitten Code AI Programming Assistant for Neovim, helps you to use AI for automatic completion in Neovim, with support for functions like login, logout, shortcut key completion.

 ![fittencode-KMP-demo](https://github.com/luozhiya/fittencode.nvim/assets/90168447/d6fa4c66-f64b-4880-b7a9-4245226be0ac)

 ## ✨ Features

 - 🚀 Fast completion thanks to `Fitten Code` and `curl`
-- 🐛 Asynchronous I/O
+- 🐛 Asynchronous I/O for improved performance
+- 🚀 Accept all suggestions with `Tab`
+- 🧪 Accept line with `Ctrl+⬇️`
+- 🔎 Accept word with `Ctrl+➡️`

 ## ⚡️ Requirements